 Qlaira is a newer type of the combined contraceptive pill.
-It is the first contraceptive pill to contain the ingredients estradiol valerate and dienogest which are versions of the female hormones estrogen and progesterone.
+It is the first contraceptive pill to contain the ingredients estradiol valerate and dienogest which are versions of the female hormones oestrogen and progesterone.

 Qlaira works by overriding your natural menstrual cycle, releasing hormones into your bloodstream to prevent ovulation from occurring.
 This means that the ovaries won't release an egg each month.
-Qlaira also causes the mucus surrounding the cervix to thicken, stopping sperm from entering, and thins the womb lining to prevent a fertilised egg from attaching.
+Qlaira also causes the mucus surrounding the cervix to thicken, stopping sperm from entering, and thins the womb lining to prevent a fertilised egg from implanting.

 In any other circumstance, you should use a barrier method of contraception for the first 9 days of taking Qlaira as you won't be protected from pregnancy immediately.
-For example, starting it after the first day of your period or if you're switching from a progesterone only form of contraception.
+For example, starting it after the first day of your period or if you're switching from a progestogen-only form of contraception.

-If you wish to swap to Qlaira from a different type of the combined pill, start taking Qlaira the day after taking the last active pill in your current pack.
+If you wish to swap to Qlaira from a different type of combined pill, start taking Qlaira the day after taking the last active pill in your current pack.
 You can also start taking Qlaira the day after the removal of a vaginal ring or patch.
-You can change from a progesterone only pill or contraceptive but you will need to use an additional method of contraception for the first nine days of taking Qlaira.
+You will be protected from pregnancy straight away.

 If you stop taking the pill you can get pregnant at any time.
 It's recommended to wait until your natural menstrual cycle returns before trying for a baby.
 A family planning clinic will be able to give you the advice and support you need to ensure you have a healthy pregnancy.